WillV9/C-E-V-PYTHON/README.md

 # Curso-E-V-PYTHON

-This is only a few lower level programs I have build in order to practice my skills in the such Amazing language PYTHON.
+This is Just a few lower level programs I have build on my own in order to practice my skills in the Amazing language PYTHON.